zhengyuwei123/zhengyuwei123.github.io/_pages/HonorsandAwards.md

 # 🥇 Competitions
 - *June 2023* Second Prize in the Laboratory Safety Knowledge Competition, ShanghaiTech University.
 - *Sept.
-2019* Third Prize in the 5th “Internet+” National College Student Innovation and Entrepreneurship Competition.
+2019* Third Prize in the 5th “Internet+” National College Student Innovation and Entrepreneurship Competition, Xi’an University of Posts and Telecommunications.
-- *July 2019* Second Prize in the Northwest Division of the National College Student Optoelectronic Design Competition.
+- *July 2019* Second Prize in the Northwest Division of the National College Student Optoelectronic Design Competition, Xi’an University of Posts and Telecommunications.
 - *Mar.
-2019* Third Prize in the Shaanxi Province Division (University Group) of the Lanqiao Cup Competition in Microcontroller Design and Development.
+2019* Third Prize in the Shaanxi Province Division (University Group) of the Lanqiao Cup Competition in Microcontroller Design and Development, Xi’an University of Posts and Telecommunications.

 # 🏆 Honors